SalvationDevelopment/Salvation-Development-Charter/roadmap/AlexHoQuan.md

 ####Management

--To be able to work in multi-disciplinary teams
+- To be able to work in multi-disciplinary teams

--Have each partition to do seperate jobs and give their own contribution for each individual task
+- Have each partition to do seperate jobs and give their own contribution for each individual task

--Have imagination and creativy
+- Have imagination and creativy

--Management of the Banlisted users of the database
+- Management of the Banlisted users of the database

--Enforce the commitment to players to agree the user terms.
+- Enforce the commitment to players to agree the user terms.

--Make sure any image/files diffused on the chat are appropriate and respects the agreement.
+- Make sure any image/files diffused on the chat are appropriate and respects the agreement.
--The ability to end a game remotely due to misconduct
+- The ability to end a game remotely due to misconduct

 ####Improvements on the software and design

--Build up an In-Dept Tutorial for yugioh beginners and people who have artistic desire.
+- Build up an In-Dept Tutorial for yugioh beginners and people who have artistic desire.

--An In-Dept tutorial for people who want to script cards and have their own database of cards.
+- An In-Dept tutorial for people who want to script cards and have their own database of cards.

--Allowance of customizable custom cards on the server as well as add the Anime based cards from Ygopro Percy.
+- Allowance of customizable custom cards on the server as well as add the Anime based cards from Ygopro Percy.

--Adding Customizable Music to the software and let people choose their own song and music
+- Adding Customizable Music to the software and let people choose their own song and music

--Seperating the Meta from the non-competitive players and have an ELO based system similar to Checkmate server.
+- Seperating the Meta from the non-competitive players and have an ELO based system similar to Checkmate server.
 (OCG/TCG)

--Availaibility of disabling the Stats shown in the game and or in unranked duels
+- Availaibility of disabling the Stats shown in the game and or in unranked duels

--Have an alternative dueling mode such as (FFA) with unlimited ammount of players and or example 1v2 ,4v4, 5v5, 6v6) -Availaibility to have a our own channel room or social tab where people can communicate with each other on a microphone/webcam
+- Have an alternative dueling mode such as (FFA) with unlimited ammount of players and or example 1v2 ,4v4, 5v5, 6v6)
+- Availaibility to have a our own channel room or social tab where people can communicate with each other on a microphone/webcam
 that can toggled on and off during game or in settings so people can talk instead of typing.

--Addition of a Black list system where people can block people from joining their games.
+- Addition of a Black list system where people can block people from joining their games.

--Ability to revert back plays due to people misclicking
+- Ability to revert back plays due to people misclicking

--Have a system where people can reconnect to their game state like in League of Legends due to people disconnecting from games and getting a loss which basically means they loss ELO.
+- Have a system where people can reconnect to their game state like in League of Legends due to people disconnecting from games and getting a loss which basically means they loss ELO.
 (Useful in rated duels or tournament events) (Example of concept).
 "Your opponent has disconnected, do you wish to wait?"